open/close all folders

 - Hidden Depths: He built a miniature scale model of Natesville in his house.
 While that alone is still creepy, Jimmy can't help but be impressed with the creativity and detail involved.

 - Odd Friendship: With Maw Maw.

-- Jerk with a Heart of Gold: He's fairly blunt and creepy most of the time, but he genuinley cares about Jimmy.
+- Jerk with a Heart of Gold: He's fairly blunt and creepy most of the time, but he genuinely cares about Jimmy.

 - This is shown in spades when he finds out Shelly was the girl he had been video chatting while wearing a baby head mask.
-He's genuinley distraught when a russian grocery clerk steals her away and gives her a rather sweet heartfelt confession later.
+He's genuinely distraught when a Russian grocery clerk steals her away and gives her a rather sweet heartfelt confession later.

 - Parental Abandonment: His parents apparently left him when he was 17 and he lives alone.

 - Wacky Guy: Albeit a low key, disturbing example.

 Javier and Marcus (Ray Santiago and Jermaine Williams)

 Jimmy's longtime friends, they are never seen apart from each other.
 Still friendly with Jimmy, they aren't seen very often because Hope restricted a lot of what Jimmy was willing to do.

 Hope's mother after a one night stand with Jimmy.
 She is actually quite intelligent, but a pushover who eventually snapped when she had enough.